theupdateframework/taps/tap5.md

         // This is the only adjustment to the file format.
         // Now, a top-level role may be associated with a list of URLs.
         // If this list is omitted, then this metadata file shall be downloaded
-        // using one of the mirrors specified in the map file.
+        // using the list of URLs specified in the map file.
         // If this list is specified, but empty, then it shall not be updated.
         // Otherwise, it shall be downloaded from each URL, using the order
         // specified in this list, until it is found.